 The typical range of a standard WiFi connection is 100 meters.
 However, the most typical range is only 10 to 35 meters.
 The strength of the antenna or the transmission frequency has a significant impact on effective network coverage.
 Depending on the surroundings and whether it offers internal or external coverage, a WiFi Internet connection’s range and speed will vary.
 As a result, as a computer gets closer to the main source of the WiFi signal, its speed increases, and as it gets farther from the source, its speed decreases.

-Low power consumption, low throughputs (up to 250 kbps), and connectivity ranges of 100 meters between nodes are characteristics of ZigBee-based networks.
+Low power consumption, low throughputs (up to 250 kbps), and connectivity ranges of 100 meters between nodes are characteristics of ZigBee-based networks and Zigebee IoT devices.
 Examples of typical applications are sensors, personal networks (WPAN), home automation, alarm systems, and monitoring systems.

 In 2003, its original specification became an IEEE standard, and at the start of 2006, the first OEM modules that complied with it began to be sold in large quantities.
 As a self-configuring, short-range radio network standard, ZigBee was created with the purpose of being used in telemetry systems, for wireless reading of measurement results from energy and heat meters, etc., and for communication between various types of sensors and monitoring devices.

 The ZigBee standard is a packet data exchange protocol that is relatively easy to use, resilient to communication errors and unauthorized readings, and frequently used in gadgets with minimal system requirements, like microcontrollers and sensors.

 ZigBee IoT protocol is based on a self-assembling and self-healing grid topology, making it simple to install and maintain.
 These days, there are many ZigBee gateway suppliers offering devices that support this open standard, and it can scale easily to thousands of nodes.